-- Clinical intervention should not be offered or advised where labour is progressing normally, and the woman/birthing person and baby are well (NICE, 2007). - Check and record water temperature before woman/birthing person enters the pool. - Clinical care and observations should be provided for maternal and fetal wellbeing according to MKUHFT Intrapartum Care guideline for the first stage of labour. - The woman/birthing person should be able to move and explore different positions in the pool any time during labour and birth.
+- Clinical intervention should not be offered or advised where labour is progressing normally, and the woman/birthing person and baby are well (NICE, 2007). - Clinical care and observations should be provided for maternal and fetal wellbeing according to MKUHFT Intrapartum Care guideline for the first stage of labour. - The woman/birthing person should be able to move and explore different positions in the pool any time during labour and birth.
 She may choose to squat, kneel or be on all fours, rather than sit.
 The use of towels for comfort over the edge of the pool can be helpful. - Current recommendations for labour and birth in hospital at MKHFT are for fetal heart monitoring in water to be undertaken with either intermittent fetal monitoring using a waterproof electronic Doppler (Sonicaid) or Continuous Electronic Fetal Monitoring (CEFM) via telemetry (please refer to the Fetal Monitoring guideline).
 The first auscultation should be first undertaken with a pinard stethoscope for a minute and should be immediately followed by auscultation with either an electronic Doppler or CEFM.
 Where any deviations occur the woman/birthing person must be asked to leave the pool. - A "fresh care" or "fresh eyes" review should be undertaken at hourly intervals by a second midwife.
 A record of this should be made in the birth records.
 The fresh care review should also enable a holistic review of the care pathway and the plan of care. - Maternal observations of pulse and blood pressure should be recorded (as per MKHFT Intrapartum Care guideline), ensuring that the mother is disturbed as little as possible.
 Maternal observations should remain within normal limits. - Record maternal temperature hourly in 1st stage. - Progress in labour should be assessed 4 hourly.
 Women/birthing people should be asked to leave the pool for vaginal examination. - In the first stage maintain water temperature at a level which is comfortable for the mother.
 Measure and record water temperature hourly in the first stage. - The woman/birthing person may use other methods of analgesia whilst in the water, such as Entonox and oral analgesia.
-Opiates must not be given if the woman/birthing person remains in the water, and she must leave the pool if these are requested. - Aromatherapy can be used in conjunction with the use of water (please refer to the MKUHFT Complementary Therapies guideline). - Women/birthing people should be encouraged to drink plenty of cool fluids whilst in the pool to maintain hydration.
+Opiates must not be given if the woman/birthing person remains in the water and she must leave the pool if these are requested. - Aromatherapy can be used in conjunction with the use of water (please refer to the MKUHFT Complementary Therapies guideline). - Women/birthing people should be encouraged to drink plenty of cool fluids whilst in the pool to maintain hydration.
 Light diet can be offered to avoid ketoacidosis.
 Glucose sweets can be given if a woman/birthing person prefers not to eat, and isotonic drinks can be encouraged.

-COLLABORATE CONTRIBUTE.
+COLLABORATE.
+CONTRIBUTE.
 This document is uncontrolled once printed.
 Please check on the Trust's Intranet site for the most up to date version. ©Milton Keynes University Hospital NHS Foundation Trust

 - Women/birthing people in labour should be encouraged to pass urine approximately 2hrly.
-This should be documented in the labour records even if the woman/birthing person declines. - Keep the water as clear as possible using a sieve. - There should be good ventilation in the room - Any water on the floor must be wiped away
+This should be documented in the labour records even if the woman/birthing person declines. - Keep the water as clear as possible using a sieve.